 11:30 AM – Get Lost in the Old Medina

 From there, head a few blocks to the entrance of the Old Medina.
 Wander through the white-walled alleys and browse for leather goods, spices, and souvenirs.
-Because it’s less chaotic than some other Moroccan cities, it’s also a great place to practice your bargaining skills.
+Since it’s less chaotic than some other Moroccan cities, it’s also a great place to practice your bargaining skills.

 1:00 PM – Lunch at La Sqala